Ohio Sex Offender Classification & Reclassification Legal Counsel

 Find out more today by calling (513) 399-5945 or emailing our law office.

 Being assigned a sex offender registry classification is an intimidating experience, but it is not one absolutely set in stone.
 Certain circumstances could allow you to file a petition with the court that issued the order to reclassify or declassify you.
 Reclassification can change you from Tier III to Tier II or I, or Tier II to Tier I. Declassification is usually reserved for juveniles on Tier I, removing them from the sex offender registry altogether.

 In order to be reclassified, you will need to file a petition that successfully argues the previous order was erroneous or no longer applies to your situation.
 For example, if you successfully appealed your conviction or a technical error jeopardized the validity of your trial, then you may be able to petition for reclassification.
 It is also possible to try to submit a plea to the court to permit reclassification due to your history of good behavior, much like an inmate petitioning for parole.

-When you have been placed on a sex offender registry, there is no time to lose to consider your options for reclassification.
 Get in contact with our Ohio sex crime attorneys as soon as you can to explore what you can do to make your life easier.
 Just dial (513) 399-5945 and put an initial consultation on your calendar, scheduled for your convenience.